welvet/SillyTavern-MessageSummarize/README.md

 - "ForbiddenError: invalid csrf token": You opened ST in multiple tabs.

-- "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp.
+- "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp, or try disabling "Request token probabilities".

 - Just updated and things are broken: try reloading the page.
 If that fails, you can try using the "/hard_reset" command, but it WILL DELETE YOUR PROFILES.

 - Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
 Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
+This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that.

+- My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt as well.

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.